zpol/meetup-demo/README.md

 # meetup-demo

-As was commented on the meetup presentation, this repository shows as an example how you can build your own Countinuous Delivery platform by using __[drone-server](https://github.com/drone/drone)__ and __[gogs](gogs.io)__ an alternative to Jenkins,spinnaker among others CI/CD platforms.
+As was commented on the TechTalk presentation, this repository shows as an example how you can build your own Countinuous Delivery platform by using __[drone-server](https://github.com/drone/drone)__ and __[gogs](gogs.io)__ an alternative to Jenkins,spinnaker among others CI/CD platforms.
+100% Opensource, written in go and container native! :D

 ![alt text](https://github.com/zpol/meetup-demo/raw/master/img/gogs.png "Gogs")